-The recipe to success while using two sounds is to match them in a realistic scenario.
+The recipe for success while using two sounds is to match them in a realistic scenario.
 Coyotes, bobcats, fox and other predators are not MIT graduates.
 Nevertheless, they do have an uncanny instinctive nature that you and I cannot match.
 This allows them to jump toward a paranoid conclusion with very few clues.
 Don’t send the wrong clues.
 Send predators a message that their mental computer can tally as a possible win-win situation.

 Begin with sounds of angry birds — and I’m not talking about that time-wasting app on your smartphone.
-Crows infest most country skies and they especially provide coyotes an aerial indicator of food sources when masses of crows congregate and caw.
+Crows infest most country skies, and they especially provide coyotes an aerial indicator of food sources when masses of crows congregate and caw.
 To spark interest in wary coyotes and other predators, include crow caws, crow fights and crow squabbles.
 Local coyotes know that increased chatter in these scavengers means something is up and likely there is seating available at the table.
 You can either begin the set with prey in distress squalls and integrate crow calls later, or vice versa.
 Increasing the intensity of the crow caucus as the set continues helps set the tone that feeding has ensued.
 Eventually knock off the distress calls, but you can continue a volley of caws to keep a coyote moving your way.
 If you hunt mainly Western real estate, magpie squawking has a similar effect.
-I use it on 50 percent or more of my setups and real magpies almost always show up to fulfill the effect.
+I use it on 50 percent or more of my setups and real magpies almost always show up to enhance the effect.

 Again, begin with the sounds of prey in distress and then add in the occasional sounds of fighting.
 It advertises that feisty dining event and you had better not miss it.
 I’ve shot the majority of my winter coyotes with this calling combo.

 Last winter I combined howling, magpies and the fighting sounds of canines into a morning setup.
 Two coyotes showed up and I pivoted my Nikon-topped Bergara in their direction.
-Had had it not been for some tall sagebrush I would have used up two Hornady bullets instead of just one.
+Had it not been for some tall sagebrush I would have used up two Hornady bullets instead of just one.

 Double your pleasure.
 Double your fun.
 Double your sounds while calling predators!